Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 47-point total in three of 10 games (30%) this season.
+- Green Bay's games this season have gone over 46.5 points three of 10 times.

-- The 50.3 PPG average total in Vikings games this season is 3.3 points more than this game's over/under.
+- The 46.5-point over/under for this game is 3.8 points below the 50.3 points per game average total in Vikings games this season.

 Packers stats and trends

-- The Packers have been favored by 1.5 points or more seven times this season and are 6-1 ATS in those contests.
+- So far this season, the Packers have been installed as favorites by a 1-point margin or more seven times and are 6-1 ATS in those contests.

-- Green Bay's games this year have hit the over on just two of 10 set point totals (20%).
+- Green Bay's games this year have gone over the total in only two out of 10 opportunities (20%).

-- When Green Bay records more than 23.4 points, it is 7-0 against the spread and 7-0 overall.
+- Green Bay is 7-0 against the spread and 7-0 overall this season when the team scores more than 23.4 points.

-- When Green Bay churns out more than 369.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- Green Bay is 2-0 against the spread and 2-0 overall when the team picks up over 369.1 yards.

-- The Packers have turned the ball over nine times this season, three fewer than the Vikings have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Vikings.